okikorg/adist/README.md

 ## Recent Updates

+- Improved chat and query commands with better code highlighting in non-streaming mode (default)
+- Added `--stream` flag to chat and query commands for real-time streaming responses
 - Added support for OpenAI models (GPT-4o, GPT-4 Turbo, GPT-3.5 Turbo)
 - Added support for all Claude 3 models (Opus, Sonnet, Haiku)
 - Added block-based indexing as the default method for faster and more precise document analysis